Learn-Write-Repeat/Open-contributions/AnanySharma/Anany_ML.md

-# Learnings from the Modules
+# Learnings from the Module
 ## Supervised Learning
-* Supervised Learning is a machine learning approach where we are given labelled inputs i,e with targets.For each input we will have a mapped target with which we will train the model.Example: We are given characteristic physical features of list of fruits as features and the corressponding fruit name as target.
+* Supervised Learning is a machine learning approach where we are given labelled inputs i,e with targets.For each input we will have a mapped target with which we will train the model.<br>Example: We are given characteristic physical features of list of fruits as features and the corressponding fruit name as target.
 <img src = "fruit.png"><br>
 ### There are two types of Algorithms in Machine Learning(Supervised Approach)
 1. Regression